 What is Poland Syndrome?

-Poland Syndrome is a rare birth defect.
-This syndrome occurs during fetal development and the baby is born with physical defects.
+Poland Syndrome is a rare birth difference.
+This syndrome occurs during fetal development and the baby is born with physical differences.
 As a parent the first notable sign you might see are some of the child’s fingers are webbed on one hand.
 The other main physical sign of Poland Syndrome is an under-developed or missing chest muscle on the same side of the body as the webbed fingers.
 This is not something that a parent or indeed doctor may be able to see without some further investigations

 What causes Poland Syndrome?